Skip to main content

 Note: Once the connection to the database server is established, the information can be saved as a new connection.
 However, this connection is to the database server itself, and more information needs to be provided at the time that the connection is used, in order to get to a specific database on that server, and a specific table or view in that database, to load data.

-Typical Configuration Method
+Standard Configuration Method

 All database types allow configuration using a standard form field UI.